-Rating scale for large and mid corporates is a 14-point granular scale that ranges from AB-AAA to AB-D. The rating tool for SME has an 8-point rating scale, which ranges from SME 1 to SME 8.
-The Bank has separate rating tools for financial companies and schematic SME exposures.
+Rating scale for large and mid corporates is a 14-point granular scale that ranges from AB-AAA to AB-D. The rating tool for SME has an 8-point rating scale, ranging from SME 1 to SME 8.
+There are separate rating tools for financial companies and schematic SME exposures.